-Special use permits to establish, manage, and operate Ski Apache.
+Since 1960, the Tribe has leased approximately 860 acres of LNF lands under two special use permits to establish, manage, and operate Ski Apache.
 Ski Apache is located on the northern border of the Reservation.
-The land is part of the Tribe's aboriginal homelands and is located within the Sierra Blanca Mountain Range, which is sacred to the Mescalero Apache people.
+The land is part of the Tribe's aboriginal homelands and is located within the Sierra Blanca Mountain Range, which

 Over the past 50 years, the Tribe has made significant improvements to the Resort.
 Recently, the Tribe invested \$15 million to triple the ski lift capacity at Ski Apache.
-In addition, this year the Tribe plans to invest over \$2.6 million for nonski, year-round recreation at Ski Apache.
-Ski Apache employs up to 350 people during the ski season and contributes many millions of dollars to the local economy in tourists and lodgers.
+In addition, this year the Tribe plans to invest over \$2.6 million for non-ski, year-round recreation at Ski Apache.
+Ski Apache employs up to 350 people durative. ing the ski season and contributes many millions of dollars to the local economy in tourists and lodgers.